myaOlaye/fe-my-nc-news/README.md

 The application itself is developed using React.
 It allows users to add, edit, and manage articles and comments.

+*Please note, the styling is a work in progress!

 # How to Run This Project Locally

 ## Prerequisites